Bukit Jalil LRT station

 Bukit Jalil LRT station is an LRT station in Bukit Jalil, Kuala Lumpur, Malaysia.

 It is operated under the Sri Petaling Line (formerly known as STAR LRT).
-This station is used by many sports fans due to its proximity to the KL Sports City (formerly known as National Sports Complex).
-This station opens at 6.00am and closes at 11.25pm daily, although during major events, its operating hours are extended.
+This station is used by many sports fans and concert-goers due to its proximity to the KL Sports City (formerly known as Bukit Jalil National Sports Complex).
+This station opens at 6.00am and closes at 11.59pm daily, although during major sports and concert events, its operating hours are extended until 2.00am.

 Location

 Bukit Jalil LRT station is located after the Sungai Besi LRT station and before the former terminus of Sri Petaling Line, the Sri Petaling LRT station.

 The station is situated right at the heart of the KL Sports City, providing easy access to sports fans for the area.
 It is also the nearest station to Technology Park Malaysia, Malaysia's most advanced and comprehensive centre for research and development for knowledge-based industries.

 History

-The station was opened on July 11, 1998, as the phase 2 of the STAR LRT, a 15 km track with 11 stations that was built to serve the northern and southern areas of Kuala Lumpur.
-This station was built to cater for the Commonwealth Village and the National Sports Complex in Bukit Jalil, during the KL Commonwealth Games in 1998.
-At that time, Bukit Jalil station was named as "Sukan Negara" station, named after the previous name of the sport complex (where "Sukan Negara" means "National Sports" in Malay).
+The station was opened on July 11, 1998, as part of phase 2 of the STAR LRT, a 15 km track with 11 stations that was built to serve the northern and southern areas of Kuala Lumpur.
+This station was built to cater to passengers traveling between the Commonwealth Athlete's Village via Komanwel station and the National Sports Complex in Bukit Jalil during the 1998 Commonwealth Games.
+At that time, Bukit Jalil station was known as Sukan Negara station, named after the then current name of the sport complex (Malay: Kompleks Sukan Negara; National Sports Complex).